I am the kind of traveler who often finds big cities overrated.

-Choose your own adventure
+Choose your own adventure.

 If you’re into history but want to get a bit off the beaten path, check out the quiet Baths of Caracalla, the vast ruins of a Roman public bathhouse that was used for 300 years.
 It’s not a far walk from the Pyramid.

 If you want to get a bit hipster, you could check out the trendy neighborhoods of Ostiense and San Lorenzo to see more street art, quirky bars and cafés, and cool boutiques.

-Climb one of Rome’s 7 hills for panoramic viewpoints, or just while away time in one of the piazzas watching one of the world’s coolest cities pass you by.
+Climb one of Rome’s 7 hills for panoramic viewpoints or just while away time in one of the piazzas watching one of the world’s coolest cities pass you by.

-End your Rome trip with a food tour
+End your Rome trip with a food tour.

 Food tours are one of my favorite things to do, and in no country would a food tour be more appropriate than Italy!
 I did several food tours when I was in Bologna, and now I’m a huge fan.

 Read reviews and description of the food tour here.
-Prepare for your mouth to water.
+Prepare for your mouth to water!